Integrating Prismic with an existing Ruby project

 You can read more about templating your content in the Templating section of the documentation.
 There you will find explanations and examples of how to template each content field type.

-6. Take advantage of previews and edit buttons
+6. Take advantage of Previews and the Prismic Toolbar

 You should have all the tools now to really dig into your Ruby project.
 We invite you to further explore the docs to learn how to define your Custom Types, query the API, and add your content to your templates.